OrangeAVA/Practical-Ansible-Automation-Handbook/README.md

-## Hands-on ML Projects with OpenCV
+## Practical Ansible Automation Handbook

 This is the repository for [Practical Ansible Automation Handbook](https://orangeava.com/products/practical-ansible-automation-handbook), published by Orange AVA™